-Of all the things to do in London, visiting at least a few classic pubs should be on every visitors’ list.
+Of all the things to do in London, visiting at least a few classic English pubs should be on every UK visitor’s list.
 Dark interiors, wooden bars and cask ales are as much of a part of London as sights like Big Ben and Westminster Abbey.
 Our Self-Guided River Thames Pub Crawl London features the most iconic pubs on the Thames River.

 In a dimly lit room, the wooden floor creaks and a fire crackles in the corner fireplace as a business-mannered bartender fills dimpled glass mugs with tepid cask ale.
-The scene in a typical London pub – and could accurately describe any one of the thousands of pubs in the city (yes, thousands).
+The scene is a typical London pub – and could accurately describe any one of the thousands of pubs in the city (yes, thousands).

-Classic pubs are a staple in London (and the whole of the United Kingdom); a throwback to a bygone era that remains oddly fashionable in the present-day metropolis.
+Classic English pubs are a staple in London (and the whole of the United Kingdom); a throwback to a bygone era that remains oddly fashionable in the present-day metropolis.
 And we can’t get enough of them.

-Some of the most classic and oldest bars in London are pubs by the River Thames.
-With more than 40 pubs along the River Thames in London, it would be impossible to get to them all in a single day.
+Some of the very classic and oldest bars in London are pubs by the River Thames.
+With more than 40 pubs along the River Thames in London, it would be unrealistic to get to them all in a single day.
 Instead, we designed a London Pub Crawl that meanders with the curves of the river, with stops at 8 River Thames pubs along the way.

 Best Classic Pub Crawl London

 A River Thames pub crawl in London is a fantastic way to combine city sightseeing and essential London experiences.
-Most of the pubs on River Thames offer outdoor seating and phenomenal city views…along with local pints of beer and a bit of history.
+Most of the pubs on River Thames offer outdoor seating and phenomenal views of London…along with local pints of beer and a bit of history.

 Our DIY London pub tour extends from Central London to East London and Greenwich.
-The pubs by the River Thames are well-connected – and can be reached on foot, by boat or with public transport or by boat (yep, you can visit these pubs on a Thames Clipper pub crawl!).
+The pubs by the River Thames are well-connected – and can be reached on foot, with public transport or by boat (yep, you can visit these pubs on a Thames Clipper pub crawl!).